marcusoftnet/marcusoftnet.github.io/_posts/2015-04-02-koa-js-and-the-power-of-mouting.md

 ---
 layout: post
-title: Koa Js and the power of mounting
+title: "Koa Js and the power of mounting"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-04-02T08:41:15.000Z
+date: 2015-04-02 08:41:15
 tags:
  - Javascript
  - Koa
  - Node
  - Tools
 ---

 I've been writing quite a lot of [Koa](http://koajs.com) applications, but most of them have been small.
 Now I'm doing a little bit bigger website.
 It consists of three parts: